amilisa/pathfinding/README.md

 # pathfinding

-pathfinding is a Python application for visualising the shortest path between start and end points.
+pathfinding is a Python application for visualising the shortest path between two points.
+You can choose start and end points, draw obstacles, and generate a maze.
+Since Depth-first Search does not guarantee to find the shortest path, it should be used only in a maze.

 ## Implemented algorithms

 * Breadth-first Search
 * Dijkstra's Algorithm
+* A* Search
+* Depth-first Search

 ## Requirements

 * pygame
 * tkinter
-* heapdict

 ## Installation
 ```bash